tanaikech/TriggerApp/README.md

 - v1.0.2 (August 19, 2023)

   1. When `toDay` is not used, there was a case that the next trigger is not installed.
 This bug was removed by efficient modification.

+- v1.0.3 (June 26, 2024)

+  1. The calculation for increasing the month was modified.
+  2. A new scenario 8 was added.
+In scenario 8, you can see how to use the month-end.
+[Ref](#scenario8)

 [TOP](#top)